 3. Impact Award in association with PayPal

-4. Leading Female Award in association with Vodafone
+4. Women in Technology Advocate Award in association with Vodafone

-As the prevalence and sophistication of cyber threats increases, 2018 will see the introduction of a cyber security award.
-Open to companies that are focused on developing cyber security solutions and that devote a significant portion of income to R&D, the award is an acknowledgement of the innovative and cutting edge solutions that are being developed by Irish companies.
+This year marks the return of the cyber-security award, open to companies that have been in business for a minimum of three years.
+Focused on developing cyber-security solutions and that devote a significant portion of income to R&D, the award is an acknowledgement of the innovative and cutting-edge solutions that are being developed by Irish companies.

-For the second year running, Deloitte and Silicon Valley Bank are partnering in the FinTech category in order to attract new entrants in this dynamic, vibrant area.
+For the third year running, Deloitte and Silicon Valley Bank are partnering in the FinTech category to attract new entrants in this dynamic, vibrant area.
 Financial services are key to Ireland’s future economic growth and these players are influencing this space with their technology and innovation.